davidaq/aq-web-front-node/README.md

 *app/Main.js*

-    import 'UIComponent';  // this is a builtin class, representing React component class
-                           // along with some extra features
     import 'Body';

-    class Main extends UIComponent { // a example of how to define a React class
+    class Main extends React.Component { // an example of how to define a React component
                                          // directly in js code
         render() {
             return <Body/>;
         }